This is the account of John Ward McKain (1816-1863) who lived at The Halfway, now Glenside, and managed The Halfway House premises from 1849-1853.

 Douglas Mary McKaine had other houses built at Wellington, which she rented out to migrants.

-In the year 1850, several of her children were to manage Accommodation Houses, also known as Inns, or Halfway Houses (John McKain managed The Halfway House from 1849-1853).
+In the year 1850, several of her children were to manage Accommodation Houses, also known as Inns, or Halfway Houses (John McKain managed The Halfway House from 1849-1853 and in 1855).
 It's worth remembering that Douglas Mary's father had been a change-keeper and had kept an ale house, or small Inn.

 McKain & Villers Accommodation House, Ahuriri, Napier